guynich/distil-whisper/training/scripts/README.md

 wandb: test/wer_ortho 82.77084
 ```
 Metric `test/wer` out of distribution (OOD) FLEURS test set is `66.6%` for student model trained in `float16` precision.

+Note the console prints two WER values: the first is for the in distribution (ID) pseudo-labelled common voice 13.0 dataset, the second above is for the OOD FLEURS test set.